Vino92babu/Automation-Portfolio/project1-automation/README.md

 - Performing login using dynamic values
 - Selecting a role from a dropdown
 - Handling alerts and pop-ups
-- Adding multiple products to cart
+- Adding multiple products to the cart
 - Navigating from login ➡️ product listing ➡️ cart

 ## Key Concepts Practiced